EUDAT-B2SAFE/B2SAFE-core/README.md

 ---------------

 - the iRODS server forks an irods agent for each client request: each irods agent handling a PID creation request allocates about 1 GB of memory/10^4 object registered, due to a memory leak.
-Therefore in order to manage concurrent requests coming from, for example, 30 users, involving the registration of collections of 10^4 objects, the B2SAFE administrator should plan to provide at least 32 GB of memory dedicated to the B2SAFE instance.
+Therefore in order to manage concurrent requests coming from, for example, 30 users, involving the registration of collections of 10^4 objects, the B2SAFE administrator should plan to provide at least 32 GB of memory dedicated to the B2SAFE instance (https://github.com/irods/irods/issues/2929).

 - a similar issue is already tracked in the iRODS github: https://github.com/irods/irods/issues/2928